McDonnell Douglas F-4 Phantom II: Aerial combat in the Vietnam War

 The USAF and the US Navy had high expectations of the F-4 Phantom, assuming that the massive firepower, the best available on-board radar, the highest speed and acceleration properties, coupled with new tactics, would provide Phantoms with an advantage over the MiGs.
 However, in confrontations with the lighter MiG-21, F-4s did not always succeed and began to suffer losses.
 Over the course of the air war in Vietnam, between 3 April 1965 and 8 January 1973, each side would ultimately claim favorable kill ratios.

 During the war, U.S. Navy F-4 Phantoms claimed 40 air-to-air victories at a loss of seven Phantoms to enemy aircraft.
 USMC F-4 pilots claimed three enemy MiGs at the cost of one aircraft in air-combat.
 USAF F-4 Phantom crews scored 107 1/2 MiG kills (including 33 1/2 MiG-17s, eight MiG-19s and 66 MiG-21s) at a cost of 33 Phantoms in air-combat.
 F-4 pilots were credited with a total of 150 1/2 MiG kills at a cost of 42 Phantoms in air-combat.

-According to the VPAF, 103 F-4 Phantoms were shot down by MiG-21s at a cost of 54 MiG-21s downed by F-4s.
+According to the Vietnam People's Air Force (VPAF), 103 F-4 Phantoms were shot down by MiG-21s at a cost of 54 MiG-21s downed by F-4s.
 During the war, the VPAF lost 131 MiGs in air combat (63 MiG-17s, eight MiG-19s and 60 MiG-21s) of which one half were by F-4s.

 From 1966 to November 1968, in 46 air battles conducted over North Vietnam between F-4s and MiG-21s, VPAF claimed 27 F-4s were shot down by MiG-21s at a cost of 20 MiG-21s In 1970, one F-4 Phantom was shot down by a MiG-21.
 The struggle culminated on 10 May 1972, with VPAF aircraft completing 64 sorties, resulting in 15 air battles.
 The VPAF claimed seven F-4s were shot down, while U.S. confirmed five F-4s were lost.
 The Phantoms, in turn, managed to destroy two MiG-21s, three MiG-17s, and one MiG-19.
 On 11 May, two MiG-21s, which played the role of "bait", brought the four F-4s to two MiG-21s circling at low altitude.
 The MiGs quickly engaged and shot down two F-4s.
 On 18 May, Vietnamese aircraft made 26 sorties in eight air engagements, which cost 4 F-4 Phantoms; Vietnamese fighters on that day did not suffer losses.

+On 5 August 1967, the USS Forrestal was stationed off the Indochina coast to carry out strikes against North Vietnam.
+An electrical fault caused a Zuni rocket to be fired from an F-4.
+The rocket struck the fuel tank of an A-4 Skyhawk attack aircraft, starting a fire which quickly spread to other airplanes, setting off several bombs.
+The fire and explosions killed 134 men and seriously wounded 161 more in what became known as the 1967 USS Forrestal fire.